keunwoochoi/perceptual_weighting/README.md

 by Keunwoo Choi (keunwoo.choi@qmul.ac.uk)

 What does it do?
-You can get perceptually weighted time-frequency representation in a much more correct way than A-weighting.
+*loudness.py: You can get perceptually weighted time-frequency representation in a much more correct way than A-weighting.
-(At the moment, the toolbox is very small.
-This is it!)
+*basic_weightings.py: You can add A-, B-, C-, and D-weighting to your TF-representation.

 Further functionality would be computing masking curve and other (pseudo) perceptual weighting such as A-weighting.